An Executive Agency of HM Treasury

 - Michael Brodie, Chair

 The dates of Audit and Risk Assurance Committee meetings in 2020 are:

 The Chief Executive is responsible for managing the National Infrastructure Commission with oversight from the Oversight Board, and is also the Accounting Officer for the agency.

-The Chief Executive is supported by a Senior Management Team comprising the Chief Economist, the Chief Operating Officer and a Director of Policy.
+The Chief Executive is supported by a Senior Management Team comprising the Chief Economist, the Chief Operating Officer and two Directors of Policy.
 This group meets regularly and provides day-to-day oversight of the Commission staff’s activities.